 Setup SFTP Output Destination

-Many EFT Processing users configure an FTP site to save the file before uploading it to the banking software.
-Some banks provide access to their FTP Site.
-You can discuss this with your Bank.
+Many EFT Processing users configure an SFTP Server to save the file before uploading it to the banking software.
+Some banks provide access to an SFTP server to upload the files.
+You can discuss this option with your bank.

 EFT Processing supports SFTP with Key file and SFTP with Username and password.
 You can use both if your bank's FTP uses 2 factor authentication.